 Home contents insurance

 Contents insurance is designed to help protect your possessions.
-No matter how careful you are, there's always a risk that your belongings could be broken, damaged or stolen, so home contents insurance can help provide peace of mind.
+No matter how careful you are, there’s always a risk that your belongings could be broken, damaged or stolen.
+Home contents insurance can give you peace of mind.

-To help you decide whether home contents insurance is right for you, we have teamed up with Thistle Tenant Risks and Ageas Insurance Ltd who provide the Crystal Insurance Scheme, a specialist tenants contents insurance policy.
+To help you decide whether home contents insurance is right for you, we have teamed up with Thistle Tenant Risks, and Great Lakes Insurance UK Limited who provide the Crystal Insurance Scheme, a specialist Tenants Contents Insurance policy.

 The Crystal Insurance Scheme can offer you insurance for the contents of your home, including cover for items such as: